pyofwave/repotheweb/www/maps/mapSchema.md

 The dot seperated word represents the JSON path of the property you want to get or set.
 The "+" or "-" changes the assignment into incrementation and deincrementation, while the JSON is the value it's changed by or set to.

 If no JSON is given, triggers the map service to report the value of the property.
-Available are listed later.
+Available properties are listed later.

 ###Format from map to parent###

 Whenever a value changes, the map service sends the same syntax to the parent as the parent sends it.
-This syntax contains both the name of the changed value and the property.
+This syntax contains both the name of the changed property and the value.

-When the parent sends a property, the map service responds in this syntax
+When the parent sends a property, the map service responds in this syntax containing the property name and it's value.

 ###Properties###